angular/universal/README.md

      - Try to *limit or* **avoid** using **`setTimeout`**.
 It will slow down the server-side rendering process.
 Make sure to remove them [`ngOnDestroy`](https://angular.io/docs/ts/latest/api/core/index/OnDestroy-class.html) in Components.
    - Also for RxJs timeouts, make sure to _cancel_ their stream on success, for they can slow down rendering as well.
  - **Don't manipulate the nativeElement directly**.
-Use the _Renderer_.
+Use the _Renderer2_.
 We do this to ensure that in any environment we're able to change our view.
 ```
 constructor(element: ElementRef, renderer: Renderer) {
   renderer.setElementStyle(element.nativeElement, 'font-size', 'x-large');